Find Affordable College Courses

 Santa Clara, CA

-Santa Clara University landed the #7 spot in the 2023 rankings for the best electrical engineering programs.
-Located in the medium-sized city of Santa Clara, SCU is a private not-for-profit college with a moderately-sized student population.
+Santa Clara University did quite well in this year’s ranking of the best schools for electrical engineering students.
+It came in at #7 on the list.
+Located in the medium-sized city of Santa Clara, SCU is a private not-for-profit college with a medium-sized student population.

 Read full report on Electrical Engineering at Santa Clara University